Unsecured loans: What are they, and how do they work?

 What is an unsecured loan?

-A borrower doesn’t have to put down collateral to get an unsecured loan.
+Unsecured loan approval depends on your creditworthiness and doesn’t require collateral.
 In some cases, unsecured loans may have higher interest rates and stricter eligibility requirements than secured loans.
 But that’s not always the case.
 Unsecured credit cards, for example, often have lower interest rates than secured credit cards.
 It depends on the lender, applicant and loan type.

 How do unsecured loans work?

-But typically, when someone applies for an unsecured loan, the lender will use things like credit scores and reports to assess their creditworthiness.
+Typically, when someone applies for an unsecured loan, the lender will consider factors like their credit scores and credit reports to assess their creditworthiness.
 Creditworthiness is a measure of how likely someone is to pay back a loan on time.

 Types of unsecured loans

-Installment loans give the borrower a lump sum up front that’s paid off in regular installments over a set period of time.
+Installment loans give the borrower an up-front lump sum that’s paid off in regular installments over a set period of time.
 Here are a couple of examples of unsecured installment loans:

 • Student loans